 This fourth revolution, then, is said to focus on smart integration.
 This is where many of the more recent IT developments, including the IoT, Cloud technology and Big Data, all come together – along with improved hardware support, such as 3D printers – to give industrial businesses numerous benefits that previously were not available.

-Whereas the previous revolutions focused on certain areas, Industry 4.0 – also known as the Industrial Internet of Things (IIoT), the digital revolution, and a handle of other names – is much more broad in both its scope and scale.
+Whereas the previous revolutions focused on certain areas, Industry 4.0 – also known as the Industrial Internet of Things (IIoT), the digital revolution, and a handle of other names – is much broader in both its scope and scale.

 Likewise, the integration with smart devices is another big impact.
 There are few industries today that don’t rely on computers, smartphones or other data devices.
 While these may have been introduced during Industry 3.0, it’s 4.0 that sees them connected and combined, creating one seamless source of data that is generated automatically.